AhmedGSonbol/New-App/README.md

 <h1>News App</h1>
 Is a simple application to follow the latest news in real time

-- Through the application, you can find out the latest news and continuous updates on several topics, including:
+- Through the application, you can find out the latest news and continuous updates on several topics, including: <br>
-  -Business
+  -Business <br>
-  -Sports
+  -Sports <br>
-  -Science
+  -Science<br>

 - You can also search for any word through the search screen, and the result will be identical to the intended words